nix-community/nixvim/CONTRIBUTING.md

 Tests can either be a simple attribute set, or a function taking `{pkgs}` as an input.
 The keys of the set are configuration names, and the values are a nixvim configuration.

-You can specify the special `tests` attribute in the configuration that will not be interpreted by nixvim, but only the test runner.
+You can specify the special `test` attribute in the configuration that will not be interpreted by nixvim, but only the test runner.
 The following keys are available:

-- `tests.dontRun`: avoid launching this test, simply build the configuration.
+- `test.runNvim`: Set to `false` to avoid launching nvim with this configuration and simply build the configuration.

 The tests are then runnable with `nix flake check --all-systems`.